pkunz96/Scraping-Demo/README.md

 * Reduction
 * Synchronization

-Sourcing implementes the communication with a variety of web resources providing information on insurance brokers and their business relations.
-Each insurance broker found is represented by an instance of a respective entitiy bean (Broker).
+Sourcing implementes communication with a variety of web resources providing information on insurance brokers and their business relations.
+Each insurance broker found is represented by an entitiy bean (de.kunz.scraping.data.entity.Broker).

-Once created by the sourcing subsystem instances of Broker are asynchronously passed to the mapping subsytem, which performs datasource-specific cleaning and transformation operations.
+Once created by the sourcing subsystem instances of Broker are asynchronously passed to the mapping subsytem, which performs general cleaning and transformation operations.

 In practice, information on a particular insurance broker is scattered across a wide range of datasoruce.
 As pointed out above, each datatsource creates instances of Broker individually, which in turn might lead to a situation, in which

 * instances of broker representing the same physical entity must be matched,
-* information must be beaggregated
+* information must be be aggregated
 * and conflicts must be resolved.

 These steps are mainly conducted by the reduction subsytem, whose implementation relies on the identification subsytem deciding whether to instances of Broker correspond to the same physical entity.